PG&E (NYSE:PCG) Issues FY 2021 Earnings Guidance

-Several analysts have weighed in on PCG shares.
-Mizuho lifted their price target on PG&E from $14.00 to $15.00 in a research report on Friday, February 12th.
-Wells Fargo & Company upgraded shares of PG&E from an underweight rating to an equal weight rating and set a $12.00 price objective on the stock in a research report on Wednesday, March 10th.
-Finally, Morgan Stanley upped their target price on shares of PG&E from $13.00 to $14.00 and gave the stock an equal weight rating in a research report on Monday, April 26th.
-Five analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-The company presently has a consensus rating of Buy and a consensus price target of $13.55.
+Several research firms have issued reports on PCG.
+Mizuho lifted their price objective on PG&E from $14.00 to $15.00 in a report on Friday, February 12th.
+Wells Fargo & Company upgraded shares of PG&E from an equal weight rating to an overweight rating and lifted their price target for the stock from $12.00 to $15.50 in a research note on Monday.
+Finally, Morgan Stanley raised their price objective on shares of PG&E from $13.00 to $14.00 and gave the stock an equal weight rating in a report on Monday, April 26th.
+Four equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+The stock presently has an average rating of Buy and an average price target of $13.75.

-PG&E (NYSE:PCG) last posted its quarterly earnings results on Thursday, April 29th.
-The utilities provider reported $0.23 EPS for the quarter, missing the Zacks’ consensus estimate of $0.28 by ($0.05).
-PG&E had a negative net margin of 27.77% and a positive return on equity of 21.57%.
-Analysts predict that PG&E will post 1.6 earnings per share for the current year.
+PG&E (NYSE:PCG) last released its quarterly earnings data on Thursday, April 29th.
+The utilities provider reported $0.23 earnings per share for the quarter, missing the consensus estimate of $0.28 by ($0.05).
+PG&E had a positive return on equity of 21.57% and a negative net margin of 27.77%.
+Sell-side analysts anticipate that PG&E will post 1.6 EPS for the current year.

 PG&E Corporation, through its subsidiary, Pacific Gas and Electric Company, engages in the sale and delivery of electricity and natural gas to customers in northern and central California, the United States.
 It generates electricity using nuclear, hydroelectric, fossil fuel-fired, fuel cell, and photovoltaic sources.